okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 Revisiting our data directory, we can examine the files in the root using the `list.files()` function:

-    'archive' 'data' 'datapackage.json' 'README.md' 'scripts'
+    'data' 'datapackage.json'

-The presence of the `datapackage.json` file indicates our current R working directory is points to a Data Package, so we can use the `datapkg_read()` function to read our Data Package (note: we can also pass a path or URL to this function).
-The `datapkg_read()` function reads not only the data in the dataset, but also the metadata stored with it.
-This metadata includes high level information like the author, the source, of the dataset.
+The presence of the `datapackage.json` file indicates our current R working directory is points to a Data Package, so we can load the `datapkg` library and use the `datapkg_read()` function to read our Data Package (note: we can also pass a path or URL to this function).

 {% highlight r %}
 library(datapkg)
 volatility <- datapkg_read()
 {% endhighlight %}

+The `datapkg_read()` function reads not only the data in the dataset, but also the metadata stored with it.
+This metadata includes high level information like the author, source, and license of the dataset.
 We can inspect this information by reading various variables stored on this object.
 For instance, to get a fuller, human-readable title, we can access `volatility$title` or, if the Data Package has a "homepage"